Table of Contents

 Are ultimatums in relationships really worth the risks?
 The general consensus is that they should be used only as a last resort and only in certain situations.

-Giving an ultimatum is risky, and can backfire.
-It is important to have a clear understanding of what you want and to communicate it to your partner in a non-threatening way.
+Giving your partner an ultimatum is risky and can backfire.
+It is important to have a clear understanding of what you want and to communicate and this should be done in a non-threatening way.

 What is an ultimatum?

 “Ultimatums are a take it-or leave-it approach,” says AASECT-certified sex and relationship therapist Debra Laino, PhD.
 “The energy behind an ultimatum is usually aggressive or threatening.
 It’s a hardcore demand that somebody do something—or else.”

 When it comes to relationships, ultimatums are often seen as a last resort, a desperate attempt to get a partner to do something that they may not be willing to do.

 When used in a relationship, an ultimatum is a way of communicating to your partner that you have had enough and that you need a change in their behavior, or else the relationship will come to an end.